Integrable Deformations of Sigma Models: Integrable deformations of the SU(2) PCM and PCWZM

 The approach used above to construct Lax connections of the trigonometric and elliptic deformations highlights the appealing hierarchy of these models.
 However, it turns out to be non-trivial to generalise this to general Lie group $\grp{G}$.
-Given this, we will now explore an alternative method to construct a Lax connection of the one-parameter deformation $\grp{SU}(2)$ PCM.
-This is based on the method introduced in~\secref{sec:pcmwz}, which is to construct a current that is both flat and conserved on-shell, from which it is straightforward to write down a Lax connection.
+Given this, we now explore an alternative method that can be used to construct a Lax connection of the one-parameter deformation $\grp{SU}(2)$ PCM.
+This is based on the approach introduced in~\secref{sec:pcmwz}, which is to construct a current that is both conserved and flat on-shell.